 In many instances, it has not been possible to predict whether significant effects are likely to occur, as opposed to only possibly occurring.
 This is most notable in respect to SA 7 (To reduce, manage and adapt to climate change).
-In these cases, the appraisal have undertaken a cautionary approach, recording any information which may result within the assumptions and commentary and recording a Neutral or uncertain effect where it was not possible to conclude the nature of the effect.
+In these cases, the appraisal has undertaken a precautionary approach, recording any information which may result within the assumptions and commentary and recording a neutral or uncertain effect where it was not possible to conclude the nature of the effect.
 Despite these uncertainties, the appraisal has sought to focus on the merits or implications of the LPA.

-It should be noted that in predicating the likely significant effects of the LPA, regard has been given to the criteria presented within the Environmental Assessment of Plan and Programmes Regulations 2004, Schedule 1.
+It should be noted that in predicting the likely significant effects of the LPA, regard has been given to the criteria presented within the Environmental Assessment of Plan and Programmes Regulations 2004, Schedule 1.
 Where possible, the duration, frequency and reversibility of effects have been taken into account.
 Cumulative, synergistic and indirect effects have also been considered.

-Table 6 below provides a key for the scoring mechanism.
+Table 8 below provides a key for the scoring mechanism.

-Table 6 Scoring Mechanism
+Table 8 Scoring Mechanism

-Scoring Explanation ++ Significant positive effect on sustainability objective Significant positive effect on sustainability objective + Minor positive effect on sustainability objective Minor positive effect on sustainability objective N Neutral effect on sustainability objective - Minor negative effect on sustainability objective Significant negative effect on sustainability objective ?
+Scoring Explanation ++ Significant positive effect on sustainability objective + Minor positive effect on sustainability objective N Neutral effect on sustainability objective - Minor negative effect on sustainability objective Significant negative effect on sustainability objective ?
 Uncertain effect on sustainability objective

-The full results of the SA are provided in tables as the one below in Table 7
+The full results of the SA are provided in tables as the one below in Table 9

-Table 7 Example Scoring Table
+Table 9 Example Scoring Table

-SA Objective Site Specific Question Score Comment To promote Will it conserve Double - There are protected biodiversity protection protected/priority species present on site enhancement and species and on land adjacent management of to the site 2016 survey species and habitats data
+SA Objective Site Specific Question Score Comment To promote biodiversity protection enhancement and management of species and habitats Will it conserve protected/priority species Double - There are protected species present on site and on land adjacent to the site 2016 survey data